Skip to main content

 To start with, look at the list of problems the law says are urgent repairs on this page and check if your issue falls under any of them.
 For example, if you have a 4-burner stove and 2 burners are not working, it will be an urgent repair, even though the stove is still partly working.
 It falls under: ‘A failure or breakdown of any essential service or appliance provided for water, hot water, cooking, heating or doing laundry’.

 Another way to test if repairs are urgent is to ask yourself if the issue is serious or makes your home unsafe.
-If you decide it is and apply to the Victorian Civil and Administrative Tribunal (VCAT) to get the urgent repairs done and VCAT doesn’t agree it’s urgent, you will not be penalised.
+If you decide it is and end up having to apply to Rental Dispute Resolution Victoria (RDRV) to get the repairs done, and the dispute goes to a formal hearing at the Victorian Civil and Administrative Tribunal (VCAT), and VCAT does not agree the repairs are urgent, you will not be penalised.
 You will just have to go through the process for non-urgent repairs.
-Read more on this page about applying to VCAT to get urgent repairs done.

 Non-urgent repairs